danlamanna/danlamanna.com/content/posts/building-search-dsls-with-django.md

 This is similar to the `StatusTerm` with the exception that we accept a PyParsing `Word` for the value instead of an enumerated set of statuses.

-Remember, these elements are super composable, so now we can build our final parser with something like:
+These elements are easy to compose together, so now we can build our final parser:
 {{< highlight python >}}
 dsl = pp.OneOrMore(pp.Or([StatusTerm, AuthorTerm]))
 dsl.parse_string('author:danlamanna is:closed')